loraderon/nvents/README.md

 ----------------
 Release history:
 ----------------
+0.7 2012-06-17

+  * Removed IEvent and added NamedPipesService [nvents 0.7 with poco and IPC support] [4]

 0.6 2011-03-08

   * Added support for .NET 3.5 (custom udp based service locator) [nvents 0.6 now runs on .NET 3.5 and 4.0] [3]